ig3/nginx-auth-request-azuread/README.md

 default: 9090

-The TCP port on which the nars server listens.
+The TCP port on which the naraad server listens.

 #### server_address

 default: 0.0.0.0

-The IP address on which the nars server listens.
+The IP address on which the naraad server listens.

 ## OAuth 2.0